-Candidates should first attempt to resolve difficulties within the Department/School.
-Department/ Schools are expected to have, and to publish, their own procedures for dispute resolution.
-These procedures would normally involve the Head of Department/School or the departmental/school postgraduate research committee or coordinator of postgraduate research.
+Candidates should first attempt to resolve difficulties within the department/school.
+Departments/schools are expected to have, and to publish, their own procedures for dispute resolution.
+These procedures would normally involve the Head of Department/School, the departmental/school postgraduate research committee or coordinator of postgraduate research.
 If resolution cannot be reached in this way, the candidate should contact the Dean of Postgraduate Research directly.
-The candidate may seek the advice of the UCSA Student Advocate before contacting the Dean.
+The candidate may seek the advice of the UCSA Student